typhoidgenomics/genotyphi/README.md

 ### Installing mykrobe

 To use the Typhi panel, you need to install mykrobe from source (using pip), as the Typhi panel hasn't been incorporated into a full release yet (and so the conda instructions on the mykrobe installation page won't work).
-In the example below I have installed from source within a conda environment - if you don't want to create a conda environment, just skip to the third line.
+In the example below we have installed from source within a conda environment - if you don't want to create a conda environment, just skip to the third line.

 ```
 conda create mykrobe